Handling Error Feedback from Ajax Requests to Rails Applications

-Ajax is frequently used to provide a richer user experience.
-Why then are important error messages rarely handled properly in Ajax enabled applications?
-Handling errors gracefully and in a way that helps the visitor to solve them adds a really high quality feel to your application.
-We've got all the necessary machinery, all it takes is a little care and attention.
+Ajax is frequently used to deliver a richer user experience.
+So why are error messages so rarely handled properly in Ajax-enabled applications?
+Handling errors gracefully -- in a way that actually helps the visitor fix the problem -- adds a genuinely high-quality feel.
+We've already got all the machinery we need.
+It just takes a little care and attention.

 class FoosController < ApplicationController